ScytedTV-Studios/www.scyted.tv/_posts/2024-02-12-clever-remarks.md

 **Q: Do I *have* to use my Legal First and Last Name?**
 <br>
-A: On occasion, we are known to make exceptions, but we have some very strict guidelines for using another name.
+A: We do allow you to use a preferred first name if you have one, although other names need to be approved.
+On occasion, we are known to make exceptions, but we have some very strict guidelines for using another name.
 Just ask a producer and we might be willing to make an exception.
 We make exceptions on a case-by-case basis.
 <br><br>

 **Q: Do I *have* to use my Camera?**
 <br>
 A: Yes, you do.
-We are considering alternatives such as Vtubers and self-animated characters, but we have no timeline on *if* or *when* this might be allowed.
+We are considering alternatives such as VTubers and self-animated characters, but we have no timeline on when this might be allowed, if at all.
 <br><br>

 **Q: Is the show NSFW?**